rgdd/ctor/exp/incl-dist/mullvad/README.md

 ```

 ## Run
-Repeat and instance of the `rttct` module forever until killed:
+Repeat and instance of the `rttct` module for each Mullvad relay until killed:
 ```
 $ ./main 2>&1 | tee main.log
 ```